 We regret any inconvenience or concern this incident may cause you.
-To help prevent something like this from happening again, we hired an IT security firm to evaluate our systems and have updated all protections in our firewalls and antivirus software.
-Additionally, we are testing a more robust threat monitoring system and implementing additional access controls.
-If you have any questions, please call our dedicated call center at 1-855-515-1665, Monday through Friday, from 8:00 a.m. to 5:30 p.m.
+St. Norbert College is committed to protecting the confidentiality and security of personal information we receive and maintain.
+To help prevent a similar incident from occurring in the future, we are implementing additional technical security measures and increasing cybersecurity training.
+If you have any questions, please call our dedicated call center at 1-855-492-0587, Monday through Friday, from 8:00 a.m. to 5:30 p.m.
 Central Time.